Anti ram barriers

 - Planters cost £1,000-2,000 each.
 To build one you use reinforced concrete 3’ thick 18” deep foundations, with a 1’ thick attack wall and 6” retainer wall, or you just use a genuine planter to hide a bollard.

 - They also do a PAS68 7.2t 50mph Terra Surface Blocker rising kerb.

 Vehicle arrestor nets embed in the ground and are launched in front of vehicles, such as the AVB system.

 - If you want to stop a vehicle ramming through your garage door, Charter Global’s Obexion MDXR CPNI roller shutter is rated VADS and IWA14, although apparently only to 20mph for a 4×4, and only in a special frame.
 It happens to be the strongest roller shutter against burglary too, rated against terror and based on a model rated up to SR5 against manual attack.

 - Other options that could cope with low speed ram raid attacks include installing bollards behind a shutter or building steel reinforcements with a framework of 6mm 75x75mm box sections.

 Temporary portable barriers

-- CPNI counter terror options which you could DIY-replicate include their cheaper removable temporary event versions of vehicle security barriers for repeated ramming under the ‘vehicle attack delay standard’ (‘VADS’).
+- NPSA counter terror options which you could DIY-replicate include their cheaper removable temporary event versions of vehicle security barriers for repeated ramming under the ‘vehicle attack delay standard’ (‘VADS’).
 These include surface mounted spikes, bollards, concrete blocks, sandbags in metal cages, two or three skips, a dustcart, securipods and barges.
 Bear in mind that you would need at least five to eight tonnes of concrete blocks to achieve even this delay standard for just the width of the block.